idcrook/shairport-sync-mqtt-display/python-flask-socketio-server/README.md

 #### Automatically start on boot

-There's a `systemd` service file at `python-flask-socketio-server/etc/shairport-sync_web.service`
+There's a `systemd` service file at `python-flask-socketio-server/etc/shairport-sync_web.service` in this git repository.

-It included instruction that can be used to install the python webserver as a system service.
+It includes instructions in its header that can be used to install the python webserver as a system service.

 troubleshooting
 ---------------